The Mouse That Jack Built

 The Mouse That Jack Built is a 1959 Warner Bros.
-Merrie Melodie cartoon short starring Jack Benny and the regular cast of The Jack Benny Program as mice.
+Merrie Melodies cartoon short starring Jack Benny and the regular cast of The Jack Benny Program as mice.
 The short, released on April 4, 1959, was written by Tedd Pierce and directed by Robert McKimson.
+The title is a play on the nursery rhyme "This Is the House That Jack Built".

 Plot

 Somewhere in Beverly Hills, in the house of Jack Benny (a sign out front proclaims, "Star of Stage * Screen * Radio * Television...also cartoons"), a mouse version of Jack is practicing his violin—off-key—and saying to himself, "Who is this guy Isaac Stern?"
 (In real life Benny and Stern were good friends.)
 Outside Jack's mouse hole, a cat is lying in wait, wearing ear muffs to filter out the discordant sound of Jack's violin.

 Jack calls his servant, Rochester (portrayed as a dark brown mouse) to get his white suit, which Rochester is wearing at the time.
 Jack tells the valet that his rental period is up (a week for $5.00, equal to $ today) and he needs the suit because he is taking Mary Livingstone out for her birthday, and, true to character, is looking for a good cheap restaurant.

 While waiting for Mary, Jack decides to count his cheese in a basement vault.
 Using a coin on a string, he opens the lock, which appears to be a coin-operated lock from a pay toilet.
 As soon as he walks through the door, he takes a cane from a nail on the wall and starts humming "We're in the Money".
 When he reaches the bottom of the stairs, he reaches through a hole and trips a razor blade hanging above the passageway like a guillotine.
 He then comes up to a derringer and uses the cane to trip the trigger on the derringer.
 Finally, he comes up to another hole, reaches through with the cane and trips a mousetrap.
 He then reaches the vault door, opens a combination lock, pulls the door open and numerous sound effects including various alarms, a foghorn and machine gun noises are heard.
 Ed, the vault guard, asks "Halt!
 Who goes there?", and then an exchange is heard where Ed, apparently having been in the vault for a long time, asks "We win the war yet?"
 When Benny assures Ed that the war has been won, thinking that Benny was referring to World War I, Ed says: "Good.
 What do you think they'll do with the Kaiser?"